 The fieldwork focuses on Classical archaeology, and specifically on Roman archaeology.

-On a normal working day at the Field School, students wake up in the morning and have breakfast at the students' residence before the staff members pick them up with the vans.
-Then we take a ride to the North of the island to get to the beautiful port of Sanitja, where the Roman city of Sanisera is located.
+On a normal working day at the Field School the staff members pick up the students from the residence with the vans to take them to the North of the island to get to the beautiful port of Sanitja, where the Roman city of Sanisera is located.
 Once there, students devote 4 hours to fieldwork, where they learn proper excavation techniques to improve their skills, while they dig in different buildings in an area of the city very close to the sea.

 During fieldwork students recover the materials located in the rooms and other contexts, including tons of Roman ceramics such as amphorae and fine wares, glass wares, faunal remains and metal pieces such as adornments, tools and coins.